27Aaron/dot-hypr/README.md

-# This is My Hyprland Dotfiles.
+# This is My Hyprland Config.